vladb38/rocksdb_protobuf/README.md

 RocksDB offers the possibility of doing appends to existing key values efficiently through the use of a merge operator.
-A merge operator is a user-provided callback that knows how the merge the old value ("the message") and the new value ("the delta") in order into a single value ("the merged value").
+A merge operator is a user-provided callback that knows how to merge the old value ("the message") and the new value ("the delta") into a single value ("the merged value").

 Protobuf has its own built-in merge operation for combining two values